anasnarayanan/FridaBlaze/README.md

 **To ensure FridaBlaze works properly, Frida must be installed on both the mobile device and the system with the same version.
 Mismatched versions may lead to connection failures, inconsistent behavior, or script execution errors.**

-FridaBlaze boosts productivity, enhances testing capabilities, and makes Frida-based security assessments more efficient and seamless. 🚀🔥

 # Installation
 ```